ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

 We felt we were able to do a lot of work during this sprint.
 Having a start-page to show the users and collect feedback was invaluable at this stage of the development.
-However, we weren't able to produce a minimum viable product, which on reflection we would have liked to have done by this stage of the development lifecycle.
+However, we weren't able to produce a MVP, which on reflection we would have liked to have done by this stage of the development lifecycle.
 Regardless, we were happy with a progress by this point in time.
+The designs for the backend were coming along nicely and it seemed that we would be able to integrate the front and back-end fairly easily.

 It was clear, however, that our workload in the other units of term was getting bigger, and as such our progress might slow down over the coming weeks.
 We also wanted to better understand how we would build the database and API.
 This would take time and was likely to be a backlog item which carried through to subsequent sprints.

-## Sprints paused : complete backlog items and other work commitments (22.03.21-05.03.21)
+## Sprints paused : complete backlog items and other work commitments (22.03.21-05.04.21)
 ___

 By this stage, we felt it was appropriate to pause the sprints.
 The rationale for this decision was twofold.
 First, we had a large database assignment due in for the Java unit, which took up a lot of our time.
 Second, there were a number of unfinished backlog items from the previous sprints which needed to be attended to before proceeding to the next sprint.
 These reasons, we felt, were sufficient to warrant pausing the sprints before continuing onto the next one.
 The pause was a decision we took based on the situation we found ourselves in.
 It not only demonstrates the flexible nature of the agile methodology, but importantly, highlights that we understood it was important to complete uncompleted items.